saurav935/Emojify/README.md

 - 6:neutral

 # Facial Emotion Recognition using CNN
-In this deep learning project, I have built a convolution neural netwirk to recognize facial emotions.
+In this deep learning project, I have built a convolution neural network to recognize facial emotions.
 I have trained the model on the FER-2013 dataset.
 Then, I have mapped those emotions with the corresponding emojis/avatars.